+Coronavirus: Violation of protocols in Delhi will speed up third wave, warns Delhi HC

-Coronavirus: India reports 1,587 deaths in a day, lowest in two months
+India reported 1,587 Covid-19 deaths on Friday, the lowest in two months.

-The country registered 62,480 coronavirus cases on Friday, taking its overall count of infections since the pandemic broke out in January 2020 to 2,97,62,793.
+The Delhi High Court on Friday took note of the violation of Covid-19 protocols in Delhi’s markets after the easing of restrictions and noted that such breaches will only speed up the third wave of the pandemic.

 India reported 62,480 new coronavirus cases on Friday, taking its overall count of infections since the pandemic broke out in January 2020 to 2,97,62,793.
 The number of deaths rose by 1,587 to 3,83,490.
 The daily toll is the lowest in two months.
-They countries active cases fall below 8 lakh.
+Active cases fall below 8 lakh.

-Around 3.5 lakh doctors of the Indian Medical Association will take part in a demonstration on Friday to demand a central law to end violence against health workers.
+Around 3.5 lakh doctors of the Indian Medical Association will take part in a demonstration to demand a central law to end violence against health workers.

 Globally, the coronavirus disease has infected over 17.73 crore people and killed more than 38.40 lakh since the pandemic broke out in December 2019, according to Johns Hopkins University.